Voting machines are in the news

 computerized cash registers in our local supermarket.

-This means that Boards of Elections must perform the appropriate
+This means that Election Boards must perform the appropriate

 audits before multipartisan observers.